 1.3 Technical Restrictions

-Prohibited uses and activities include, but are not limited to, using the Broadband Service or BTC equipment to:
+Prohibited uses and activities include, but are not limited to, using the Broadband Service, Customer Equipment, or BTC equipment in the following ways:

 1.3.1 Use the Internet service or facilities for web-hosting, e-mail hosting, or other unusually high-bandwidth consumption, unless you have made special subscription arrangements with BTC and the usage does not otherwise violate law or regulation;